 Why foraging was so important during the second world war

 Between 1939 and 1945, Europe was engaged in the largest war that the human race has ever fought, and it affected every single part of life for the countries involved.
-Up until this point the countries of Europe relied heavily on imports to provide the things they couldn’t produce themselves, but when the oceans were full of sea mines and warships, it made transporting cargo very dangerous to the point where most of it completely stopped.
+Up until this point, the countries of Europe relied heavily on imports to provide the things they couldn’t produce themselves, but when the oceans were full of sea mines and warships, it made transporting cargo very dangerous to the point where most of it completely stopped.

 With most of the men being expected to either work or fight, this left many women at home to look after the children or work local “safe” jobs.
 Since it was almost always down to the women to organize the feeding of the family, this put a heavy burden on them and the rationing often left them short of food if they could afford it or not.
 This led to many women becoming skilled foragers and making regular trips into the countryside to look for ingredients to supplement or flavor the limited supplies they could buy.
-Here are a few of the most commonly foraged foods people collected during the war and what they did with them.

 Nettles

-Today this pest plant is looked on as nothing more than an annoying weed, but in terms of nutritional value they are very similar to spinach.
-Nettles aren’t exactly hard to find and since it’s nothing more than just another green leaf vegetable it can be put into almost anything.
+Today this pest plant is looked on as nothing more than an annoying weed, but in terms of nutritional value, they are very similar to spinach.
+Nettles aren’t exactly hard to find and since it’s nothing more than just another green-leaf vegetable it can be put into almost anything.
 The leaves would be stripped off and washed, with the plant sometimes being waved through some flames to wilt the tiny stinging needles, depending on what it was going to be used for.
-Nettles can be added to any kind of soup, stew or anything you would possibly use spinach in today, and because the plant grows so quickly and in such large amounts, it would provide a huge boost with decent nutritional value, and all for the low cost of a few stings while gathering it.
+Nettles can be added to any kind of soup, stew, or anything you would possibly use spinach in today, and because the plant grows so quickly and in such large amounts, it would provide a huge boost with decent nutritional value, and all for the low cost of a few stings while gathering it.

 Rose hips

-I can personally assure you that eating rose hips directly is very unpleasant, and the seeds in the middle have to be removed first so the small thick hairs don’t cause you to choke, but during the war they weren’t gathered for their taste.
+I can personally assure you that eating rose hips directly is very unpleasant, and the seeds in the middle have to be removed first so the small thick hairs don’t cause you to choke, but during the war, they weren’t gathered for their taste.
 Tropical fruits were obviously one of the things that had massive restrictions on them and were very hard to find during the war, which in turn led to a lack of foods with good vitamin C content.
 Rose hips filled this void in vitamins as 100 grams of rosehip flesh contains about 7 days worth of your recommended daily allowance of vitamin C, which is about 8 times higher than what oranges can provide.
-The rosehips would normally be made into a syrup and mixed into drinks or put into some kind of sweet dish to hide the sharp and bitter taste they have.
+The rosehips would normally be made into syrup and mixed into drinks or put into some kind of sweet dish to hide the sharp and bitter taste they have.

 Blackberries and elderberries

 These two have been put together because they were the only fruits that grew wild in the country in huge amounts.
-Sure you might be able to find the occasional plum or cherry tree, but blackberries and elderberries were the only fruit bearing plants you rely on to find in huge amounts.
+Sure you might be able to find the occasional plum or cherry tree, but blackberries and elderberries are the only fruit-bearing plants you rely on to find in huge amounts.
 As soon as the berries were ready, a small army of housewives and children would hit the hedgerows and strip the plants clean of any berries they could find.
 Without these two plants there would be no fruits to make into jam to last the rest of the year and their sugar content was also very welcomed.
 Foraging these berries put pies on the table and provided nutrients they would be hard-pressed to find elsewhere.

 Wild Nuts